Siva-0310/crypto-alerts/ticker/readme.md

    ```
 ## Conclusion

 The Ticker service provides a reliable solution for monitoring cryptocurrency prices in real-time and compressing the data before sending it to RabbitMQ.
-Its design emphasizes performance and concurrency, making it suitable for high-availability applications in the cryptocurrency domain.